 Right Bank: from the Quai du Louvre to Pont Marie

 Left Bank: from the Quai Voltaire to the Quai de la Tournelle

-The word Bouquiniste refers to the French world ‘bouquin’ which is synonymous to ‘a livre’ (a book).
+The word Bouquiniste refers to the French word ‘bouquin’ which is synonymous with ‘a livre’ (a book).

 Nevertheless, the Bouquinistes have remained a true symbol of Paris and as the saying goes: the Seine is the only river in the world that runs between two bookshelves!